 Hi there, my name is Jim Fonseca.
-I’m interested in high performance computing, and developing software for scientists with a focus on usability.
+I’m transitioning into data science and just finished The Data Incubator bootcamp.
+Before this career pivot, I focused on high performance computing and developing software for scientists with a focus on usability.
 Here’s my resume in PDF.
 And here are my publications on Google Scholar.

 Before that I researched the selectivity and permeation properties of ion channels using reduced-model simulations in the lab of Dr. Bob Eisenberg in the Department of Molecular Biophysics and Physiology at Rush University in Chicago.
 You can see a presentation on this research here.